 Part 203: Indirect Sources of Air Contamination

 The following is the content of a letter and associated attachments sent to the Regional Administrator at the USEPA, Region 2, Judith A. Enck.
 The letter was signed on March 4, 2014 by Joseph J. Martens, Commissioner.
+This request was withdrawn on July 20, 2015 pursuant to the May 8, 2013 repeal of Part 203.
+See July 20, 2015 letter.

 This letter is to request approval by the U.S. Environmental Protection Agency (EPA) of a revision to the New York State Implementation Plan (SIP).
 This SIP revision pertains to the removal of Title 6 of the Official Compilation of Codes, Rules, and Regulations of the State of New York (6 NYCRR), Part 203, Indirect Sources of Air Contamination, from the SIP.